evmos/docs/docs/develop/api/ethereum-json-rpc/index.md

 ### HEX value encoding

-At present there are two key data-types that are passed over JSON:
+At present there are two key datatypes that are passed over JSON:

 * **quantities** and
 * **unformatted byte arrays**.